CBD and Muscle Recovery: A Deep Dive

 Today, there are two primary options for fitness buffs when it comes to recovery products that contain CBD – topical and oral.

 Topical formulas come in creams, balms, lotions, and gels.
-These products often include pain-fighting ingredients, ranging from over-the-counter drugs to herbal remedies.
-Topicals generally fight pain and inflammation, or provide general support locally.
+These products often include pain-fighting ingredients, like menthol or histamine dihydrochloride.
 So if you have a sore knee, that’s where you would apply it.
-CBD bath bombs and salts also fall into the topical category, and most athletes use them for a sense of overall relaxation.
+CBD bath bombs and salts also fall into the topical category, and most athletes use them for a sense of overall relaxation in a post-workout routine.

 Should You Use CBD Before or After Workout?
 Which is Best?